Soil in Virginia

 Source: Virginia Extension, Common soil types in different regions of Virginia (January 12, 2015)

 The earliest settlers who arrived about 20,000 years ago recognized that soils in bottomlands near rivers had a higher percentage of carbon and were more productive.
 Planting corn and other crops on hillsides produced less food.
-Water from storms steadily constantly washes soil particles downhill thanks to gravity.
-Those soil particles, enriched with carbon from plant roots and decomposing leaf litter, have accumulated on floodplains ever since the Appalachians were uplifted 300 million years ago.
+Water from storms steadily constantly washes residual soil particles from where they originally formed downhill - thanks to gravity.
+Those transported soil particles, enriched with carbon from plant roots and decomposing leaf litter, have accumulated on floodplains ever since the Appalachians were uplifted 300 million years ago.
 Erosion has created and removed floodplains over and over again since the breakup of Pangea.

 The quality of soil has shaped the pattern of human settlement.
-After adopting agriculture about 3,000 years ago, Native Americans built towns next to where they farmed - and they farmed where the soil was most productive, on floodplains.
+After adopting agriculture about 3,000 years ago, Native Americans farmed where the soil was most productive, on floodplains.
 The beans grown together with squash and corn "fixed" nitrogen in the soil, but the first Virginia farmers did not fertilize.
 Unlike the Wampanoag in Massachusetts, the tribes on Virginia's Coastal Plain did not catch herring and put the fish next to the corn stalks in order to provide nutrients.

 Crops decline in productivity after a few years of farming the same fields because key nutrients (particularly nitrogen, phosphorous, and potassium) would be removed from the soil and concentrated in plants, or washed away.
 When plant material such as ears of corn was removed from the field, then the nutrients were lost.